-The remaining icon are older versions of upgrades that can be found in the game.
+The remaining icons are older versions of upgrades that can be found in the game.

 These two icons can be found in the "collectibles" folder.
 They were likely early placeholder for collectible items.

 These icons were likely used as early images for locations on the map: